grace-notes/website/contents/topics/freedom.md

 We are to maintain freedom so as to not be brought back into any ridged
 system:

-Galatians 5:1 It was for freedom that Christ set us free; therefore keep standing firm and do not be subject again to a yoke of slavery.
+<blockquote><strong>Galatians 5:1 It was for freedom that Christ set us free; therefore keep standing firm and do not be subject again to a yoke of slavery.</blockquote></strong>

 We are to use our freedom to minister to others: Galatians 5:13 For you were called to freedom, brethren; only do not turn your freedom into an